 However, using page views to count popularity doesn’t tell companies about whether customers are engaged in the website or not.
 While a lot of customers can be attracted to a website and will go and view it, it doesn’t always mean that they will stay on the page.
-According to Tony Haile, CEO of Chartbeat, a data analytics company, a webpage can initially keep a customer’s attention for at most, 15 seconds.
+According to Tony Haile, CEO of Chartbeat - a data analytics company - a webpage can initially keep a customer’s attention for at most, 15 seconds.
 Haile also reports that 55% of readers spent less than 15 seconds on a page.
 Haile’s statistics could mean that while your website may get views, it may not guarantee that your customers are going to stay and explore your site.

 So how do you tell if your website is one that will make customers stay for more than 15 seconds?
-Here are five questions to test, your web engagement savvy.
+Here are five questions to test your web engagement savvy.

 1: Do you make a great first impression?

-According to Nielsen Norman, the first 10 seconds is important to engaging your customers.
+According to Nielsen Norman, the first 10 seconds are important to engaging your customers.
 In this span of time, customers decide whether or not they think that your webpage is worth exploring or not.
 In 10 seconds, customers usually only read a quarter of the content on the page.
 If your customers don’t think that your website is worth going to, then they will leave in less than 10 seconds.

 2: Do you keep it updated?

 When customers go to websites, they’re looking for relevant content that’s fresh and new.
 They want information that is frequently updated.
 If you haven’t updated your website recently, then chances are that your customer has already seen it, or that the information you have put out on your website is outdated.
 As a result, your customers will not be likely to explore your website and abandon your site.